101 Things Every Drag Artist Should Know

 65. The importance of networking

 Where would the drag community be without helping one another?
 Before the Internet, drag tips and tricks could only be passed on by word of mouth, or through spending time with a drag family.
-While makeup tips are now available all over the Internet, you still can't truly get anywhere in the world without connecting, supporting and investing time into the people around you.
+While makeup tips are now available all over the Internet, you still can't truly get far in becoming a successful drag artist without connecting, supporting and investing time into the people around you.

 66. How to connect with the drag community online

 If you don't have drag shows around you, or you can't go, connect with the community online.
 Join a Facebook group such as Drag Depot, which has a member count with 5 digits!
 Watch a live stream on Twitch.
 Take a moment to like someone's photo and tell them they look great.
 Acknowledge the craftsmanship somebody put into making their costume.
 You'll feel better for it and they'll probably support you in return.

 Once you've spent so much time on your look, great photography is important for showing it off.
 Find bright white light.
 Take photos front-on if possible to avoid shadows.
 Play with angles to find your best side.

 As a beautiful artist, chances are people will take photos of you if you go anywhere.
 Learn your best angles.
 Practice where to put your hands.
 Accentuate your best bits.
 Most importantly, enjoy the moment.

 Photo shoots are another level.
 If you have the chance to work with a professional photographer for a shoot, bring lighting or pose ideas to the shoot.
 Share ideas with your photographer.
 Listen to their inputs - it's their job to make the pictures look good.
 In the end, the final photo selection should be a joint effort.
 That's the moment to share if you have any big preferences on the photo choice or editing style.